 Having DLNA streaming support is also a plus if you have your own home media server.
 If you use Plex or a similar service, you can play your cherished video collection through your compatible Blu-ray player without having to change devices.

 It’s worth noting that if you want to stream 4K content through your Blu-ray player, you’ll need to have a compatible television and a good enough internet connection in order to properly support it.
-In most cases, budget Blu-ray players won’t have all, or even some, of these features.
+In some cases, budget Blu-ray players won’t have all, or even some, of these features.
 We recommend opting for a mid- to high-end player so that you have all of these options available to you whenever you’re in the mood to watch some movies.